A new way for your Salmon. Tasty. Healthy. Delicious!

 - 2 tbsps. unseasoned rice vinegar

 - 2 tbsps. cornstarch

 - 1-pound zucchini (about 3), trimmed, sliced 1/8-inch-thick

 - 8 scallions, trimmed, halved lengthwise, cut into 2-inch pieces

 - 2 pounds boneless, skinless salmon fillets, cut into 1-inch pieces

 - Lemon wedges, for serving

-In saucepan, heat 2 tablespoons Toasted Sesame oil over medium-low.
+Heat 2 tablespoons of Fresh Harvest Toasted Sesame oil in a saucepan over medium-low.
 Add garlic and ginger and cook, stirring, until fragrant, about 1 minute.
-Add 2/3 cup water, Liquid Aminos, Honey Ginger balsamic, sugar and rice vinegar.
+Add 2/3 cup water, Liquid Aminos, Honey Ginger balsamic, sugar, and rice vinegar.
 Bring to a boil over high heat.

-Prepare grill grates well, by cleaning and coating with grapeseed oil.
-Or use a cast iron griddle coated lightly with oil to cook the kabobs.
-Fish will stick to grill grates unless seasoned properly.
+Prepare grill grates well by cleaning and coating them with grapeseed oil.
+Or use a cast iron skillet coated lightly with oil to cook the kabobs.
+Fish will stick to grill grates unless appropriately seasoned.